Hermanivka, Kyiv Oblast

-Hermanivka (Германівка) is a selo in Obukhiv Raion (district), Kyiv Oblast, south of Kyiv, in central Ukraine.
+Hermanivka (Германівка) is a village (selo) in Obukhiv Raion (district), Kyiv Oblast, south of Kyiv, in central Ukraine.
 It belongs to Obukhiv urban hromada, one of the hromadas of Ukraine.

 The Chervona River flows through the town on its way to confluence with the Dnieper.
 Hermanivka's history extends back some 900 years.

 Hermanivka has a small museum opened in 1995 which contains more than 4,000 exhibits related to the history of the town, with substantial coverage of its involvement with the Zaporizhian Cossacks.